 It doesn't matter what you call him, he's never going to come.

 On top of all of that, I’m basically a geek.
 I collect all kinds of action figures (see below), and I tend to enjoy now-obscure stuff (music, film) that was kinda-sorta cool about ten or fifteen years prior to my discovering it.
 The San Diego International Comic-Con is the pinnacle of my year.
 When it comes to technology, I’m completely inept: I’m not a gamer, I don’t have an iPod, and my touch-screen phone aggravates the hell out of me.
 I love words (despite how frequently my own fail me), and I love animals; the company I keep must do the same.
+I like nature, but you won't ever find me setting up camp or partaking in any [potentially] perilous 'adventures.'

 Despite the grave self-portrait I may be painting, I possess a broad sense of humour and find amusement in everything from slapstick to dead-baby jokes.
 Nothing is too dark, too raunchy, or otherwise taboo as long as it's witty and devoid of genuine bigotry.
 Except hateful jokes about Republicans.
 I'm pretty sure those punchlines are well-deserved and mostly true.